|

 Internet.
 The Base One

-Internet Server is also the only known method by which existing
+Internet Server was also the only known method by which existing

-Windows applications can be easily modified to run across the
+Windows applications could be easily modified to run across the

 Internet, with all traffic automatically encrypted.

-Base One's main office is in New York City.
+Base One's main office was in New York City.
 In

 1997, the company opened a subsidiary in Bangalore (the Silicon

 Valley of India).
-Base One is a Microsoft Certified Partner, Oracle
+Base One was a Microsoft Certified Partner, Oracle

 Alliance Partner, Sybase Alliance Partner, and IBM